jecki/DHParser/scratch/CONTRIBUTING.md

-A alternative way (instead of using Capture-Pop/Retrieve with retrieve filters) to implement semantic actions would be by using derived classes in place of of the stock parser classes in the Grammar object.
+A alternative way (instead of using Capture-Pop/Retrieve with retrieve filters) to implement semantic actions would be by using derived classes in place of the stock parser classes in the Grammar object.
 The derived classes can easily implement semantic actions.

 In order to integrate derived classes into the ebnf-based parser